|Nutrition Facts (per serving)|

 Make sure you measure the flour correctly for this recipe.
 NEVER scoop flour using a measuring cup.
 SPOON the flour into the measuring cup FROM the bag.
 Also make sure that you follow the directions for using the mix, including beating times, to the letter.
 The gluten in the flour has to develop a bit to form the cake's structure.
 And the butter needs to be dissolved in the batter for the best texture.

-- 7 1/2 cups flour (sifted)
+7 1/2 cups flour, sifted

-- 1 tablespoon salt
+1 tablespoon salt

-- 4 1/2 cups sugar
+4 1/2 cups sugar

-- 2 tablespoons baking powder
+2 tablespoons baking powder

-- 3/4 cup butter (cold)
+3/4 cup cold butter

-- Cut the butter into small pieces and place in food processor bowl along with 2 cups of the flour mixture.
+Cut the butter into small pieces and place in food processor bowl along with 2 cups of the flour mixture.

-- Cover and process until mixture is very fine.
-Make sure that the butter is completely evenly distributed in the flour mixture.
+Cover and process until mixture is very fine.
+Make sure that the butter is completely and evenly distributed in the flour mixture.
 If it isn't, your cakes will have uneven texture and each will turn out differently.

-- Return to bowl with remaining flour mixture and mix well using a wire whisk.
+Return to bowl with remaining flour mixture and mix well using a wire whisk.

-- Divide the cake mix into three equal portions (about 4 cups each) by lightly scooping the mix into measuring cups and leveling off with the back of a knife.
+Divide the cake mix into three equal portions (about 4 cups each) by lightly scooping the mix into measuring cups and leveling off with the back of a knife.

-- Place each portion into a quart glass jar or heavy duty zip lock plastic bags.
+Place each portion into a quart glass jar or heavy duty zip lock plastic bags.
 Cover tightly and store in the refrigerator for up to a month, or in the freezer for up to 3 months.